-Established in 1988, the University Center for Women’s Studies evolved from the ideas and commitment to social justice, national development, and women’s empowerment of a group of women faculty from the UP.
-Moved by their determined lobbying, Dr. Jose V. Abueva, then UP President, issued Administrative Order No. 83 in July 1988, creating a committee to study the establishment of a system-wide center for women’s studies to address the concerns and issues involving women in our university and society.
+Established in 1988, the University Center for Women’s Studies (UCWS) evolved from the ideas and commitment to social justice, national development, and women’s empowerment of a group of women faculty from the University of the Philippines (UP).
+Moved by their determined lobbying, Dr. Jose V. Abueva, then UP President, issued Administrative Order No. 83 in July 1988, creating a committee to study the establishment of a system-wide center for women’s studies to address the concerns and issues involving women in our University and society.

 The rationale for the creation of the UCWS was conceptualized in relation to:

-- the 1987 Constitution which ensures the equality of men and women before the law and recognizes the role of women in nation-building (Art.
-11, Sec.
-14);
+- the 1987 Constitution which ensures the equality of men and women before the law and recognizes the role of women in nation-building (Article 11, Section 14);

 - the Philippine commitment to the 1985 Nairobi Forward-Looking Strategies, and;

-- the UN Convention on the Elimination of All Forms of Discrimination Against Women, to which the country is a signatory.
+- the United Nations (UN) Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW), to which the country is a signatory.

 The objectives of the Center are: